 Photo: Team Östersjö

-Sida's Unit for Planning, Monitoring and Evaluation is responsible for conducting evaluations of strategic importance.
+Sida's Unit for Planning, Monitoring and Evaluation (PME) is responsible for conducting evaluations of strategic importance.
 About two evaluations are commissioned by the unit each year.
+PME also provides support to Sida departments, units and foreign missions as they commission decentralised evaluations.

 The following evaluations were recently implemented by Sida's Unit for Planning, Monitoring and Evaluation: